 Mr. Chairman and members of the Subcommittee, I appreciate the opportunity to testify today in support of H.R.
-417, which will revoke a small portion of Public Land Order 3442, dated August 21, 1964.
-This Public Land Order withdrew approximately 16,600 acres of public domain lands along the Colorado River in California and Arizona for the Cibola NWR.
-The withdrawal erroneously included a small area of approximately 140 acres in Imperial County at the southern boundary of the California portion of the refuge.
-A similar bill, H.R.
-3937, was passed by the House last year, but was not acted upon by the Senate.
+1101, which will revoke a portion of Public Land Order 3442, dated August 21, 1964.
+This Public Land Order withdrew approximately 16,600 acres of public domain lands along the Colorado River in California and Arizona for the Cibola National Wildlife Refuge (NWR).
+The withdrawal erroneously included a small area of approximately 140 acres in Imperial County at the southern boundary of the California portion of the Refuge.
+A similar bill in the 108th Congress, H.R.
+417, was passed by the House and by the Senate with an amendment, but was not enacted.

-Prior to 1964, this property fell under the jurisdiction of the Bureau of Land Management (BLM) and, beginning in 1962, the BLM issued a permit for a public recreation concession on the lands now in question.
-Because neither the Fish and Wildlife Service nor the BLM recognized the mistake in legal descriptions on the ground, the BLM continued to renew the original permit and the recreational concession use has continued, unbroken, to the present time.
-The current lease expires on July 13, 2003.
-The concession and location are commonly know as "Walter's Camp," which consists of a recreational vehicle park, a small marina, and a store, and the BLM estimates that Walter's Camp receives 11,000 visitors per year.
+Prior to 1964, this property fell under the jurisdiction of the Bureau of Land Management (BLM).
+In 1962, the BLM issued a permit for a public recreation concession on 18 acres of the lands now in question.
+The concession is known as "Walter's Camp," and consists of a recreational vehicle park, a small marina, and a store, and the BLM estimates that Walter's Camp receives 11,000 visitors per year.
+Because neither the Fish and Wildlife Service (FWS) nor the BLM recognized the mistake in legal descriptions on the ground, the BLM continued to renew the original permit and the recreational concession use has continued, unbroken, to the present time.
+The current concession contract was issued by the BLM in 1980, under the provisions of Section 10 of the Reclamation Project Act of 1939 for a period of 20 years.
+Four extensions to the current contract have since been issued.